 Recycling has been exposed in recent years as farce, as countries in Europe, America and Asia realized after China banned the import of plastic garbage.
 Recyclers in these countries were found to be exporting the trash to China and other Asian countries, where the plastic was either dumped in landfills, incinerated and some it recycled.
 But the rising volumes of plastic waster eventually overwhelmed the capacities of these countries and the landfills started having negative impacts on the local environment (toxic chemicals from plastics leaching into water and air).
 As a result, China and other Asian countries have banned such imports of plastic waste, leaving nowhere for this waste to go.

 To give you a glimpse of challenges associated with Recycling, there is not one kind of plastic.
 You can tell the variety of plastic by looking for a number code in the packaging.
 Almost every piece of packaging will have this code.
 The key to the codes is as follows:

 Picture Credits: https://learn.eartheasy.com/articles/plastics-by-the-numbers/

 Plastics of different codes cannot be recycled together.
 Some of them need extensive cleaning before they can be recycled.
-There are also limits to the number of times of recycling a material can tolerate.
-Afterwards, even this recyclable plastic must be disposed of into waste.
-Harmful chemical leaching may happen in some plastics (Like Code #3 PVC, also called as ‘Poison Plastic’).
-All this plastic, must be segregated from the waste and then cleaned so that it can be shredded to small flakes, melted and then used again.
-This is a very labour, resource & energy intensive process.
+There are also limits to the number of times recycling material can tolerate.
+Afterward, even this recyclable plastic must be disposed of as waste.
+Harmful chemical leaching may happen in some plastics (Like Code #3 PVC, also called ‘Poison Plastic’).
+All this plastic must be segregated from the waste and then cleaned so that it can be shredded to small flakes, melted, and then used again.
+This is very labor, resource & energy-intensive process.
 No wonder, that very little of plastic is recycled and these rates are not expected to improve in the coming years.